 About

-Mary Beth Willis is an American photographer (Miami 1976) who has lived in England for twenty years.
+Mary Beth Willis is an American photographer and scribbler (Miami 1976) who has lived in England for twenty years.
 She is a self-taught photographer, who learned to focus her lens by capturing her daughters and the flowers growing in her garden and by the wayside in England.

-She is researching the life and work of the photographer Dorothea Lange and her husband Paul Taylor, at the Bodleian Library in Oxford.
-She is also writing a Pocket Guide to Play.
-Mary Beth uses an old Rolleiflex T film camera and an old Kodak Brownie Hawkeye film camera as part of her practice play.
-(Let’s be honest and call it what it is.)
-She is currently curating a collection of Dorothea Lange’s work and creating her own work Panacea based in North Florida and Southern Georgia, the sparsely populated part of the American South where she spent her childhood.
+She is currently researching the life and work of the photographer Dorothea Lange and her husband Paul Taylor, at the Bodleian Libraries in Oxford.
+Mary Beth uses an old Rolleiflex T film camera and her grandfather’s Kodak Brownie Hawkeye film camera as part of her practice play (let’s be honest and call it what it is).

 It is life near the bone where it is sweetest.